fluttertv/plugins/packages/url_launcher_tvos/PORTING_REPORT.md

   method-channel `_tvos` plugins (e.g. `shared_preferences_tvos`). flutter-tvos's
   Podfile skips SPM-owned plugins, so the two never double-link.
-- **Version floor:** the package keeps the repo-standard `flutter: >=3.13.0`, not upstream 6.4.1's `>=3.38.0`.
-That bump was made upstream for iOS `UIScene` reasons in the in-app-browser presentation path — code this port disables on tvOS — so the shipped tvOS slice needs nothing newer, and this stays consistent with the sibling `_tvos` packages.
+- **Version floor:** the package keeps the repo-standard `flutter: >=3.13.0`, not upstream 6.4.1's `>=3.38.0` / Dart 3.10 (raised in 6.4.0).
+Nothing in this tvOS slice uses an API that needs the higher floor — the port builds and `dart analyze`s clean under it — and `>=3.13.0` keeps it consistent with the sibling `_tvos` packages.

 ## Verification